 - Exploits.
 Acts chapters 9 and 11-28 provide the basic outline of Paul's life (with some blank spots filled in from the epistles).
-For your convenience, you'll find approximate dates in Appendix 2.
+For your convenience, you find approximate dates in Appendix 2.
 Chronology of Paul.

-I invite you to join me as together we explore the Passionate Discipleship of Christianity's most passionate disciple -- Saul of Tarsus, the Apostle Paul.
+I invite you to join me and together explore the Passionate Discipleship of Christianity's most passionate disciple -- Saul of Tarsus, the Apostle Paul.
 My prayer is that by rubbing shoulders with the Apostle Paul, you'll catch his love for Jesus, and find yourself moving more surely on your path with the Master.

 Ralph F. Wilson

 Greek hyperbolē, "state of exceeding to an extraordinary degree a point on a scale of extent, excess, extraordinary quality/character," here, "to an extraordinary degree, beyond measure, utterly" (BDAG 1032).

 "Extremely zealous" (NIV, ESV), "far more zealous" (NRSV), "more exceedingly zealous" (KJV) is two words: zēlōtēs, "one who is earnestly committed to a side or cause, enthusiast, adherent, loyalist" (BDAG 427, 1aβ).
 And perissoterōs, "even more, to a much greater degree, far more, far greater" (BDAG 806, 1).

 Three whole shelves in my own library are devoted to Paul!
 And those books are just the beginning.
 For a more comprehensive look at Paul, see F.F.
 Bruce's Paul: Apostle of the Heart Set Free (1977) or N.T.
 Wright's works.